UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 On the host, using the FTP client, transfer the build executable in `build/ExoTestMachine_APP_NOROBOT`, along with the contents of the `script` folder, to the Beaglebone.

-> **[DEV-LINUX]** Alternatively, you can use the [script/uploadBB.sh](../../script/uploadBB.sh) to automatically upload the content of the script folder and the build/\*APP to the BeagleBone through ssh if you are running Linux as your development machine.
+> Alternatively, you can use the [script/uploadBB.sh](../../script/uploadBB.sh) to automatically upload the content of the script folder and the build/\*APP to the BeagleBone through ssh if you are running Linux as your development machine.

 <!-- Note: The `script` folder contains scripts for setting up the CAN interfaces that CORC uses for communication.
 If you are using a PEAK CAN USB device, make sure to either use the `initPCAN` script or to manually setup the CAN queue length to 1000 (`ifconfig can0 txqueuelen 1000`).
 -->